 Proposition 1: Fix i.
-Compare an economy with no stored value to an arbitrary stored value economy with a given ratio of stored value to currency, $\zeta(i)/[1 - \zeta(i)]$.
-There is a cutoff Γ^ [which depends on i and $\zeta(i)$] such that if $\Gamma(i) > \Gamma^$, then welfare is lower in the stored value economy, and if $\Gamma(i) < \Gamma^$, then welfare is higher in the stored value economy.
+Compare an economy with no stored value to an arbitrary stored value economy with a given ratio of stored value to currency, $\zeta(i)/(1-\zeta(i))$ .
+There is a cutoff $\Gamma^$ [which depends on i and $\zeta(i)$ ] such that if $\Gamma(i) > \Gamma^$ then welfare is lower in the stored value economy, and if $\Gamma(i) < \Gamma^$ then welfare is higher in the stored value economy.

 The principle described in Proposition 1 appears to be quite general.
 In any model in which there is a deadweight loss due to the inflation tax, a private substitute for currency will reduce the base on which the tax is levied.
-The cost of the substitute must be less than the tax it evades-otherwise it would not be introduced.
-With the tax rate (the nominal interest rate) held constant, the incidence of the tax is lower and so the deadweight loss associated with that distortion will fall.
-Thus in any model we should expect that private substitutes for fiat money help reduce the burden of a given inflation rate.
+The cost of the substitute must be less than the tax it evades--otherwise it would not be introduced.
+Holding constant the tax rate (the nominal interest rate), the incidence of the tax is lower and so the deadweight loss associated with that distortion will fall.
+Thus in any model we should expect private substitutes for fiat money should help reduce the burden of a given inflation rate.

 The negative welfare effect of stored value cards would seem to generalize as well.
-Absent market imperfection, participants will adopt stored value if their collective private benefits exceed their collective private costs.
+The spread between the return on currency and the return on interest-bearing government debt is a tax on currency.
+Absent regulatory constraint, capturing this spread is a component of the return to any private scheme that provides a substitute for currency.
+Absent market imperfection, participants will adopt stored value if their collective benefits exceed their collective costs.
 But their net benefits differ from social net benefits in two ways; the capture of seigniorage is not a social benefit, and they do not bear the governmental cost of currency provision.
 The gap between the nominal interest rate and the government's per-dollar cost of providing currency thus represents the excess incentive to implement currency substitutes.
+Private providers will be willing to devote this excess to real resource costs, but these are wasteful from society's point of view, since they represent costly avoidance of the seigniorage tax.

 More realistic or elaborate models would also display the principle described in Proposition 1.
-For example, if stored value costs do not depend directly on the value of messages, then the fee an issuer collects from a merchant would be independent of the merchant's sales.13 The relevant cost comparison is then between the seigniorage tax, which is proportional to production, and the fixed fee, which is not.
+For example, if stored value costs do not depend directly on the value of messages then the fee an issuer collects from a merchant would be independent of the merchant's sales.
+The relevant cost comparison is then between the cost of the seigniorage tax, which is proportional to production, and the fixed fee, which is not.
 In this case the set of locations using stored value would vary with equilibrium consumption, instead of being independent of consumption as in the model above.
-Nevertheless, stored value would reduce transaction costs where it is used, and the benefit of a reduced inflation tax burden would have to be weighed against the added resource costs.
+Nevertheless, stored value would reduce transactions costs where it is used, and the benefit of a reduced inflation tax burden would have to be weighed against the added resource costs.